Jvaneerd/Verum_Dezyne_Internship/Living_Colours_Arduino/README.md

 - Follow the instructions on https://github.com/sudar/Arduino-Makefile to install the Arduino-mk package.
 - On MacOS, install the Arduino IDE from https://www.arduino.cc
 - Configure the following variables in the makefile supplied with this project:
-	- PROJECT_DIR: Set to where your project directory is located
 	- ARDMK_DIR:
 		- on Linux: /usr/share/arduino
 		- on MacOS: /usr/local/bin/Arduino-Makefile (when installed with homebrew)